nestybox/sysbox-ee/README.md

 * Strong system container isolation

-  - System containers use the Linux user namespace and exclusive user-ID and group-ID mappings, for increased container-to-host and contanier-to-container isolation.
+  - System containers use the Linux user namespace and exclusive user-ID and group-ID mappings for increased container-to-host and container-to-container isolation.

-  - This means System containers are more secure than regular Docker application containers.

 * Exposes a partially virtualized procfs (`/proc`) to the container.